Snackki/mixels/README.md

-# Unofficial rehost of mixels.com
+# Unofficial rehost of the Mixels website
 Nothing here was obtained illegally.
 All rights go to Turner.